rizalmohdnor/mad-sem1-2024-2025-github-intro-section1-github-starter-course/README.md

 - **Matric ID**: 2118177

 ## Unique Features of the UI
-- My UI stands out because i learn from sir rizal
+- My UI stands out because it is simple and readable

 ## Summary of Work Done
 - Edited the `README.md` file to reflect my details and describe the project.